Young Republicans in Michigan gather in a cafeteria rather than walk out

-So he sat in his empty classroom Wednesday at Buffalo High School, feet propped on his desk.
+So he briefly sat in an empty classroom Wednesday at Buffalo High School, feet propped on a desk.

 Noah said while it would be “pretty cool” if the country banned assault rifles, “I don’t think logistically it’s realistic” to eliminate all of the assault rifles already out there.

 “If it was feasible, I might support it,” he said.

 In Michigan, Austin Roth also chose not to walk out – but for a very different reason.

 Austin, a senior at Lapeer High School, said he’s “100% supportive of those who choose to be in the national walkout to show they care about the lives lost in Florida and every other school shooting.”